Presets:

 Space weather for the next 24 hours is predicted to be minor.

-Radio blackouts reaching the R1 level are likely.
+Geomagnetic storms reaching the G1 level are likely.

 Geo Magnetic Forecast: